Sebkovacs/Portfolio-next/projects/glovers-lane.md

 ---

-Alts and Ads in a heritage area, the client wanted to reconfigure the existing main floor layout and to extend upwards with the addition of a second storey.
+Alterations and additions in a heritage area, the client wanted to reconfigure the existing main floor layout and to extend upwards with the addition of a second storey.